-This is one publication in the series Risk Management for 4-H Youth Development Work.
+This is one publication in the EDIS series Risk Management for 4-H Youth Development Work.
 This series is intended to equip UF/IFAS Extension county faculty, staff, volunteers, and youth for the important task of providing best practices in risk management strategies.

 Early planning is key to conducting successful events and activities.
-A helpful tool in this process is the Risk Management for 4-H Youth Development Work: Pre-Event Planning Guide and Matrix which can be found within the Risk Management for 4-H Youth Development Work Series: https://edis.ifas.ufl.edu/topic_series_risk_management_for_4-h_youth_development_work.
-As you work through this matrix, questions may arise that are unique to your situation and may not be completely answered by the series.
+A helpful tool in this process is the planning guide and matrix from another part in this series, EDIS publication #4FSV90.1, “Pre-Event Planning Guide and Matrix.”
+As you work through this matrix, you may have questions that are unique to your situation and might not be completely answered by the series.
 Extension faculty and staff should refer these questions to appropriate personnel.
 Questions that require time for research punctuate the need for early planning.

 Brainstorming the potentialities in each category will give you a "leg up" in being ready for anything.